Frequently Asked Questions

 - Limited Seating per event.

-- Face Masks are required during prep but can be removed when tasting.
+- Face masks are recommended but not required during prep and can be removed when tasting.

 - Any participating guests will be required to wash their hands upon entering our facility.

-- All events are treated as a private event.
+- All events are treated as private events.

 - Drop off only (No parent will be allowed to stay to ensure social distancing requirements).

-- No food will be allowed to leave our facility upon completion of class.
+- No food will be allowed to leave our facility upon completion of the class.

 - Our facility uses only disposable paper products (plates, napkins, silverware & cups).